RahmiEsen/Portfolio/README.md

 ✔️ Smooth scroll-based animations with **GSAP**
 ✔️ Intro animations and 3D elements using **Three.js**
 ✔️ Clean, component-based architecture with **Angular**
+✔️ Optimized project structure with **lazy loading** for better performance
+✔️ Improved internationalization (i18n) with better translations
+✔️ Code cleanup and bug fixes for cleaner architecture
 ✔️ Responsive layout – optimized for desktop and mobile
 ✔️ Modular SCSS structure for scalable styling
 ✔️ Real contact form integration with **PHPMailer** backend

 ---